If you are unable to travel alone on public transport due to a chronic disease or disability, you may be entitled to a companion.

 Companion Pass application form (PDF)

-The pass has to be renewed every five years.
+The Companion Pass must be renewed every five years.
 When renewing the pass, you do not need a new application form signed by a physician.

 A companion travelling with you does not need a ticket if you have a Companion Pass.